awsdocs/aws-support-user-guide/doc_source/organizational-view-iam-policies.md

 **Note**
 If you enabled AWS CloudTrail in your account, the following roles can appear in your log entries:
-`AWSServiceRoleForTrustedAdvisorReporting` – The service\-linked role \(SLR\) that Trusted Advisor uses to access accounts in your organization\.
+`AWSServiceRoleForTrustedAdvisorReporting` – The service\-linked role that Trusted Advisor uses to access accounts in your organization\.
 `AWSServiceRoleForTrustedAdvisor` – The service\-linked role that Trusted Advisor uses to access services in your organization\.
-For more information about SLRs, see [Using service\-linked roles for Trusted Advisor](using-service-linked-roles-ta.md)\.
+For more information about service\-linked roles, see [Using service\-linked roles for Trusted Advisor](using-service-linked-roles-ta.md)\.